thirukkural2022/obedparla.com/content/posts/2014-12-09-what-would-you-answer-if-someone-asks-you-in-your-deathbed-how-was-it-to-live-in-earth.md

 ---
-title: "What would you answer if someone asks you in your deathbed 'How was it to live in earth?'"
-author: "Obed Marquez Parlapiano"
+title : "What would you answer if someone asks you in your deathbed 'How was it to live in earth?'" author : "Obed Marquez Parlapiano" date : "2014-12-09" categories :
-date: "2014-12-09"
-categories: "miscellaneous"
-tags:
+ - miscellaneous
+tags : ""
 ---

 * * *